 For documentation on versions of the driver v2.18 and earlier, see the Previous Versions section.

-You can use the .NET/C# Driver to connect to deployments hosted in the following environments:
+You can use the .NET/C# Driver to connect to MongoDB deployments running on one of the following hosted services or editions:

 Learn how to establish a connection to MongoDB Atlas and begin working with data in the Quick Start section.